danyelfreir/VLN2-H42/Usecases.md

 Trigger: User wants to make a bid, review a bid or put a new item up for auction Main success scenario:
     1. User clicks the "Log in" button
-    2. User enters his username and password and clicks log in
+    2. User enters his username and password and submits
     3. User is now logged in
 Extensions:
     2.a User enters incorrect username or password

-3.
 Name: Seller checks his rating
 Number: 3
 Description: seller checks his rating in his user profile
-Priority: High
+Priority: Medium
 Author: Gissur Már
 Source: Nr 3 in requirements
 Actors: Seller